zk-phi/preact-web-components/Readme.md

 ### FIXMEs

+Improve type usability

-- strict type inference for keyword attribute parsers
+- type inference does not work properly for keyword parsers
   - example: `type: keyword<"md"|"sm">("md", ["sm"])`
     - should be like this: `type: keyword("md", ["sm"])`